redpawfx/quickDMX512/README.md

 # quickDMX512
-Clone of carldebilly https://quickdmx.codeplex.com  A simple C# DMX 512 Framework
+Clone of carldebilly https://quickdmx.codeplex.com  A simple C# DMX 512 Framework Codeplex is shutting down and I wanted to archive this great bit of code

 QuickDmx - A simple DMX 512 framework
 QuickDmx is a simple framework you can use to extend and quickly create scalable applications who act as Dmx 512 controllers.